 When to see a doctor

-Because thrombocytosis isn't likely to cause symptoms, you probably won't know you have the condition unless a routine blood test reveals a higher than normal number of platelets.
-If your blood test results show a high platelet count, your doctor will try to determine the reason.
+Because thrombocytosis isn't likely to cause symptoms, you probably won't know you have it unless a routine blood test reveals a higher than normal number of platelets.
+If that occurs, your doctor will try to determine the reason.